People in the community

 Kids studying-vectorSchools are vital in educating our community about sustainability and climate change, and schools themselves present opportunities for climate change solutions.

-Council is a participating partner in the Solar My School program and is supporting two schools on their solar energy journey.
+Council has been a participating partner in the Solar My School program and has supported Heathcote High School on their solar energy journey.
 This initiative supports local energy generation and reduces emissions for the community, as well as delivering savings for schools and learning opportunities for students.
+The completion of the Heathcote High 71kW solar system means:

 Students can help reduce our communities' emissions, reduce traffic congestion, and improve their health and well-being by walking or cycling to school.
 Council has supported the Cycling to School program which focuses on improving children's confidence in cycling skills and road safety awareness.